ceoslidi/firework/README.md

 ## Running in 1 step

  1. Run `php firework.php run` and chill out.

-## Goals
- - The easiest php web framework.
- - Fast.
- - Easy to modify and use in other projects.

 ## License
 - **MPL 2.0 (Mozilla Public License Version 2.0) license.**